 Our center uses integrated catalysis to create copolymers.
 Plastics are examples of widely used organic polymers, and you can see more on the different types of plastics and their recyclability here.

 Polymers can be separated into two different types: homopolymers and copolymers.
-The repeating units of homopolymers are all the same, whereas copolymers are created from two or more different monomers.
-Our research aims to primarily create copolymers and obtain fine microstructure control through the design of integrated catalysis. with consistent repeating units and patterns controlled in our catalysis.
+The repeating units of homopolymers are identical, whereas copolymers are created from two or more different monomers.
+Our research aims to primarily create copolymers and obtain fine microstructure control through the design of integrated catalysis with consistent repeating units and patterns controlled in our catalysis.